Bryan De La Cruz Player Props: Marlins vs. Pirates

 Bryan De La Cruz At The Plate

-- De La Cruz is batting .275 with 15 doubles, eight home runs and 22 walks.
+- De La Cruz has 16 doubles, eight home runs and 22 walks while batting .273.

-- Among the qualifying hitters in MLB, his batting average ranks 40th, his on-base percentage ranks 89th, and he is 93rd in the league in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 46th, his on-base percentage ranks 95th, and he is 95th in the league in slugging.

-- De La Cruz is batting .350 during his last outings and is on a five-game hitting streak.
+- De La Cruz is batting .300 during his last outings and is riding a six-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.